vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

         Messages <- Messages @ mapAllEvent ()

-        let newState, newMessages = update State Messages gameTime State <- newState
+        let model, messages = update Model Messages gameTime Model <- model
-        Messages <- newMessages
+        Messages <- messages

-        view State gameTime |> ignore
+        view Model gameTime |> ignore

     override this.Destroy () =
         base.Destroy()
 ```

-This class have two new members, Messages and State.
-Because State and Messages are class members, I can't pass in a Scene to grab the actual value until the BeginRun function is executed.
+This class have two new members, `Model` and `Messages`.
+Because they are class members, I can't pass in a Scene to grab the actual value.

-`BeginRun` is modified to call `Game.init` to initialize the `State` and `Messages` properties.
+In `BeginRun`, I will pass the current scene to `Game.init` to initialize the `Model` and `Messages` properties.

 `Update` now call `Game.mapAllEvent` to get all event messages.
 It will then call `Game.update` to process all messages.
-In this implementation, I have it so that any follow up messages will be handled in the next frame update.
+In this implementation, I have it so that any follow up messages will be handled in the next frame.
 Another implementation will have the update continued until no follow up message is received instead.
 However, this is simpler and prevent infinite loop from messages following each other.

 ### Creating a C# script